|

 /

-target master site on behalf of the materialized view administrator at the
+tasks at the target master site on behalf of the materialized view administrator at

 CONNECT sys/manager@CEL1.WORLD as sysdba;